 This section guides you through how to write an accessibility statement with a template and corresponding example text.

-Note: This is only a limited shell template.
+Note: This is only a limited shell template and many sections can be considered optional.
 You will need to add content and customize the template to accurately align with your organization’s actions and messaging.